pagkly/Zed/Investopedia3/Direct Investment.md

 ## Understanding Direct Investment

 The purpose of FDI is to gain an equity interest sufficient to control a company.
 In some instances, it involves a company in one country opening its own business operations in another country.
 In other cases, direct investment involves acquiring control of existing assets of a business already operating in the foreign country.
-A direct investment can involve gaining a majority interest in a company or a [minority interest](https://www.investopedia.com/terms/m/minorityinterest.asp), but the interest acquired gives the investing party effective control.
+A direct investment can involve gaining a majority interest in a company or a [[minority interest]](https://www.investopedia.com/terms/m/minorityinterest.asp), but the interest acquired gives the investing party effective control.

-Direct investment is primarily distinguished from [portfolio investment](https://www.investopedia.com/terms/p/portfolio-investment.asp), the purchase of common or [preferred stock](https://www.investopedia.com/terms/p/preferredstock.asp) shares of a foreign company, and by the element of control that is sought.
+Direct investment is primarily distinguished from [[portfolio investment]](https://www.investopedia.com/terms/p/portfolio-investment.asp), the purchase of common or [[preferred stock]](https://www.investopedia.com/terms/p/preferredstock.asp) shares of a foreign company, and by the element of control that is sought.

 Control can come from sources other than an investment of capital; however, control of assets such as technology is considered only a critical input.
 In fact, FDI is frequently not a simple monetary transfer of ownership or controlling interest but can include complementary factors, such as organizational and management systems or technology.